BizTalk Server Tips and Tricks for developers: How to create a .NET class from a schema

 }

-we can directly pass the message to the function without the need to create a variable:
+We can directly pass the message to the function without the need to create a variable:

 msgOutput4 = Support.Mapping.MapPersons(msgInput);